Skip to main content

 Invitation LetterIf applicable, from a host in Mexico

-Tip: For non-lucrative visits, having a valid visa from the USA, Canada, or Schengen Area may exempt you from needing a Mexican visa for visits under 180 days.
+Tip: For non-lucrative visits, having a valid visa from the USA, Canada, Japan, the UK, or Schengen Area may exempt you from needing a Mexican visa for visits under 180 days.

 Student Visa Funding Requirements